auxta/auxta/README.md

 Also some improvements to the platform in general:

 * get the console state after a fail, this would increase the value of each failed report.

+# Backlog

+## 13 October 2024

+Make so that there can be more than one helper file and that we have one function per helper file.